 Club E-Mail: firstname.lastname@example.org

-ADA is the official Hindi- Dramatics socio- cultural Club of Manipal.
+ADA is the official Hindi dramatics socio- cultural club of Manipal.
 In the initial phase, the founders of the club had started out as a freelance ‘street-play’ group.
-Since then they have evolved to provide more versatility in what they offer, with various productions throughout the year.
-While originally a part of the Dramatics wing of MAFIA, since 2013 it is an autonomous body.
+Since then, they have evolved to provide more versatility in what they offer, with various productions throughout the year.
+While originally a part of the Dramatics wing of MAFIA, since 2013, it has been an autonomous body.